backups-obsidian/backup-obsidian/main/100 study-notes/102 AWS DVA/Lambda IAM Role.md

 	- If the *lAM policy* attached to the principal authorises it (e.g. *user access*)
 	- OR if the *resource-based policy* authorises (e.g. *service access*)

-> [!important] When an AWS service like Amazon *S3 calls your Lambda function*, the *resource-based policy gives it access*.
+> [!important]- When an AWS service like *S3 calls your Lambda function* (asynchronous invocation), then the *resource-based policy gives it access*.
+> If our lambda is performing some kind of operation on S3 like list buckets then its execution role should have S3 list bucket policy.